-There’s two parts to the trip: North & South, both linking up at Tel Aviv.
+There’s two parts to the Israel road trip: North & South, both linking up at Tel Aviv.
 The last section discusses driving conditions/travel basics.
 Read more below although be warned that this post is a little long with lots of beautiful photos!

 This is where Israel’s major international airport is (Ben Gurion International Airport).
 This is typically the cheapest point of entry in Israel and if you’re considering also visiting Jordan, you might save a lot of airfare money by flying to Tel Aviv.

 This road-trip, although possible with public buses, requires a car.
 You can rent a reasonable car for about a week for around $100 USD.
-More on driving at bottom.

 Tel Aviv / Jaffa (2-3 days)